William Jardine (merchant): Early life

 By leaving the East India Company in 1817, Jardine was able to exploit the opportunity afforded by the company's policy of not transporting opium but contracting the trade out to free traders.
 Jardine entered into partnership with retired surgeon Thomas Weeding and opium and cotton trader Framji Cowasji Banaji.
 The firm did well and established Jardine's reputation as an able, steady and experienced private trader.
 One of Jardine's agents in Bombay, who would become his lifelong friend, was Parsee opium and cotton trader Jamsetjee Jejeebhoy.

 Both men were on the Brunswick when the crew of a French ship forcibly boarded her.
 Jeejeebhoy long continued as a close business associate of Jardine and that a portrait of Jeejeebhoy hung in Jardines' Hong Kong office in the 1990s was tribute to that.

 In 1824, a very important opportunity arose for Jardine.
 Magniac & Co., one of the two most successful agency houses in Canton, fell into disarray.
 Hollingworth Magniac, who succeeded his brother Charles Magniac after the latter's death in Paris, was in search of competent partners to join his firm as he was intent on leaving Asia.

 He was also forced to have his brother, Daniel, resign from the firm after marrying his Chinese mistress.
 In later years, Jardine had helped Daniel by sending his young son Daniel Francis, his child by his Chinese wife, to Scotland for school.
 Magniac invited Jardine to join him in 1825 and, three years later, James Matheson joined the partnership.

 Magniac returned to England in the late 1820s with the firm in the hands of Jardine and Matheson.
 Contrary to the practice at the time of retiring partners removing their capital from the firm, Magniac left his capital with the firm in trust to Jardine and Matheson.
 The firm carried on as Magniac & Co. until 1832 as the name Magniac was still formidable throughout China and India.
 Magniac wrote of William Jardine:

-You will find Jardine a most conscientious, honourable, and kind-hearted fellow, extremely liberal and an excellent man of business in this market, where his knowledge and experience in the opium trafficker and in most articles of export is highly valuable.
+You will find Jardine a most conscientious, honourable, and kind-hearted fellow, extremely liberal and an excellent man of business in this market, where his knowledge and experience in the opium trade and in most articles of export is highly valuable.
 He requires to be known and to be properly appreciated.